 "Um...
-I think I'll feed the gophers today, honey," she said.
+I think I'll feed the gophers today, honey,"

+she said.

-"Great," the hamster replied and went to count five grains for their little hamsters, while saying to them, "politeness, kids, is always very, very good."
+"Great," the hamster replied and went to count five grains for their little hamsters, saying on the way, "politeness, kids, is always very, very good."

 "We know, we know!" the unanimous children's choir shouted in response.
 "Because politeness leads to grains, and grains lead to the fluffiness of a tail!"